 Of course, one oddity about this case is that if the physical facts at t1 and t2 remain unchanged throughout this process, we shouldn’t expect the outcome of the test to change.
 We agree.
 But what this suggests is that there’s something wrong with thinking of Alastair’s humanity as being grounded in his causal history, rather than in his physical constitution.
 Alastair is human because of current physical facts about Alastair, not because of who his grandfather was.
 His humanity is due to having certain DNA, or a certain morphology right now.
 If that’s right, however, then the grounds and the grounded are spatially and temporally co-located, and so there is no sense in which Alastair’s humanity involves disjoint grounding.

 One more case.
 Suppose that Sara is a retired dancer.
-Sara’s now being a retired dancer appears to be grounded in a past fact about Sara: namely, that she used to dance, along with a present fact about Sara, namely that she no-longer dances.
+Sara’s now being a retired dancer appears to be grounded in a past fact about Sara: namely, that she used to dance, along with a present fact about Sara: namely, that she no-longer dances.
 We can further stipulate that Sara was a dancer in Spain but now lives in the UK and so the present fact to be grounded is spatially and temporally disjoint from the past fact that does the grounding.

 This time let us suppose that at t1, Sara stands before a machine.
 If Sara is a retired dancer, then at t2 the machine will give Sara a million dollars.
 If Sara is not a retired dancer, then she gets nothing.
 She gets a million.
 Now, hold fixed the physical facts about t1, including that Sara is standing before the machine.
 Next, alter Sara’s past so that she was never a dancer.
 Then Sara won’t get her million, because she does not have the property of being a retired dancer when she stands in front of the machine.
 Sara’s getting the million at t2 is counterfactually dependent on her past dancing, since that grounds her present status as a retired dancer.